buddydev/bp-featured-members/readme.txt

 For more screenshots, Please see [BuddyPress Featured Members Plugin](https://buddydev.com/plugins/bp-featured-members/) page.

 == Changelog ==

+= 1.0.3 =
+* Fix the list when using default theme style.

 = 1.0.2 =
 * Allow filtering by BuddyPress member types